Nancy Sit: Personal life

 Nancy Sit is one of five sisters.
-Sit has three children from her ex marriage to Shek, Jamie, Justina and Jackson Shih.
+Sit has three children from her marriage to Shek: Jamie, Justina, and Jackson Shih.
 Justina and Jackson reside in the United States and Jamie with her in Hong Kong.

 Since Sit was admitted to the hospital for gallstone removal in Mar 2009, as of 2010 all three of her children returned to Hong Kong to lessen her work load and start a career in Hong Kong.
 Justina acts as Sit's manager as well as looking after Mother Hong Kong Arts Centre.

 Sit's address has been leaked after her Mid-Levels apartment was among the developments that were locked down by the Hong Kong Government on March 13, 2021, in a bid to contain a new COVID-19 outbreak.